aurbac/sam-http-api-cognito-authorizer/README.md

 ## View AWS X-Ray service maps and trace views

-You can see in AWS X-Ray information about your API and all of its downstream services, for this project you can see something like this:
+You can see in AWS X-Ray the information about your API and all of its downstream services, for this project you can see something like this:

 ![View AWS X-Ray service maps and trace views](images/xray.png)